jaramosperez/calidadsdo/README.md

 Sistema para control y respaldo de la documentación relacionada a los procesos de Calidad del CESFAM Sol de Oriente.

-## Licensing

-See the [LICENSE](LICENSE) file for licensing information as it pertains to files in this repository.

 ## Software stack

 - Ubuntu/Debian/CentOS/RHEL/OpenSUSE